ComputationalBiologyLab/Multiomics-Analysis-M1-TNBC/README.md

 3) Third file to access is the GSE194040, as it has the pCR analysis for the TNBC patients in the dataset

-#  Supplementary Files (7 file only)
+#  Supplementary Files (9 files only)
 1) TNBC_immunogenomics and Clinical.tsv are needed in the first notebook as it has clinical data for the TCGA-TNBC
 2) Activated/Silenced DEMTs_3(all).csv are needed in the first notebook as they contain the miR-targets and are adapted from miRwalk
-3) Heterogeneity, Immunotherapy scores, and TCGA DDR data are for genomic analysis of the TCGA-TNBC
+3) 2x Heterogeneity, 2x Immunotherapy scores for genomic analysis of the TCGA-TNBC
+4) Cibersortx Estimated Abundances file